GE Money transfer of equity example support desk enquires

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as GE Money or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the conclusion of the transfer of equity transaction.

 Your property may be repossessed if you do not keep up repayments on your mortgage with GE Money.